gravitational/teleport/docs/4.2/cli-docs.md

 # create a certificate with a TTL of 10 years for the jenkins user
 # the jenkins.pem file can later be used with `tsh`
 $ tctl auth sign --ttl=87600h --user=jenkins --out=jenkins.pem
+# Exports an identity from the Auth Server in preparation for remote
+# tctl execution.
+$ tctl auth sign --user=admin --out=identity.pem
 ```